gojuukaze/YTask/README.md

 // 6379 : port
 // "" : password
 // 0 : db
-// 10 : connection pool size.
+// 10 : Maximum number of idle connections in the pool.
+If poolSize<=0 use default value
-//      For server, if poolSize is 0, the pool size will be set automatically.
+//      default value is min(10, numWorkers) at the server
-//      For client, you need to set up the poolSize by yourself
+//      default value is 10 at the client

 ytask.Backend.NewRedisBackend("127.0.0.1", "6379", "", 0, 10)
 ```